The Classics Department will offer a minor beginning with the Class of 2025.

 Admission to the Program

-- Students can declare any time starting in the spring of sophomore year, but no later than March of junior year to ensure appropriate advising and completion of requirements.
+Students can declare any time starting in the spring of sophomore year, but no later than March of junior year to ensure appropriate advising and completion of requirements.
+Click here to apply for the minor.

 At least one of the four classes taken in the department must be CLA 203 (What is a Classics) OR CLA 212 (Classical Mythology).
 It is also possible to use HUM 216–217 in lieu of this one course requirement.
 Students will designate a focal point for their minor in consultation with the DUS.
 Focal points represent coherent areas of student interest within the field.
 They include, but are not limited to: